Selvarajah Yogachandran

-Selvarajah Yogachandran, (செல்வராஜா யோகசந்திரன்) (died 25 July 1983) also known as Kuttimani was one of the leaders of the former Tamil militant organization TELO from Sri Lanka.
+Selvarajah Yogachandran, (செல்வராஜா யோகசந்திரன்; died 25 July 1983) also known as Kuttimani, was a Sri Lankan militant who was one of the leaders of the Tamil militant organization TELO.
 He was arrested and sentenced to death, and was killed in the 1983 Welikada prison massacre along with the other TELO leader Nadarajah Thangathurai.

 Early activism and TELO

 Selvarajah Yogachandran along with Nadarajah Thangathurai inspired several Tamil student radicals to rise against Sri Lankan state terror and founded the Tamil Eelam Liberation Organization in the late 1960s.
 The group formally constituted itself into an organisation in 1979, inspired in part by the LTTE and the Eelam Revolutionary Organisation of Students (EROS).
 Soon, it had become the most effective of the Tamil militant groups except the LTTE.

 Kuttimani was a firm believer that only a free, independent country for the island's Tamils in their traditional homeland will protect their legitimate rights.

 Kuttimani, Nadarajah and many others would later be arrested in 1981, in a brutal and intensive government crackdown of most of the Tamil liberation groups and activists.